How to Install SSL Certificate on Webmin Server

 Step 4: Finally, you should restart Webmin server and open website URL in the browser.

-Your SSL certificate is now installed and you can use SSL checker tool to confirm certificate details.
+Your SSL certificate is now installed on Webmin server and you can use SSL checker tool to confirm certificate details.

 - How to Fix “ERR_SSL_PROTOCOL_ERROR” on Google Chrome

 - NET::ERR_CERT_COMMON_NAME_INVALID IN CHROME – How to Fix?

 - Steps to resolve the ‘NET ERR_CERT_AUTHORITY_INVALID’ Error in Google Chrome